dinesh-k-natarajan/CarND-BehavioralCloning/README.md

 ### **Important Contents of the repository**

-* `data/`     - Directory containing the recorded driving behavior using the simulator in training model
 * `clone.py`  - Script for implementation and training of the model using Keras
 * `model.h5`  - Trained model
 * `drive.py`  - Script for driving the car autonomously in the simulator using the trained model